Overriding Accounting Codes on Payments

 By default, the standard Z-Payments user will not be able to override accounting codes on payments.
 To allow your users to use this functionality, you must enable the Override Accounting Code permission for those user accounts:

-- Navigate to Settings > Administration Settings and select Manage User Roles.
+- Click your username at the top right and navigate to Settings > Administration > Manage User Roles.

-- In the View Role List of list, select
+- From the View Role List of list, select Payments.

 - Either click the name of an existing custom role, or click Add new role.

 - You must use a custom role or create a new role.
-You cannot edit the existing Z-Payments Standard User role.
+You cannot edit the existing Zuora Payments Standard User role.